RuthIlani/online-supermarket-platform/docs/cloud-architecture.md

-# Cloud Architecture - Digital Shopping Platform
+# Cloud Architecture - Online Shopping Platform

 ## Overview

-The Digital Shopping Platform is deployed on Google Cloud Platform (GCP) using a containerized microservices architecture.
+The Online Shopping Platform is deployed on Google Cloud Platform (GCP) using a containerized microservices architecture.
 The system leverages Cloud Run for serverless container deployment, ensuring scalability, cost-efficiency, and simplified management.

 ## Implementation Status